Understanding Suppliers and Logistics

 Avoid Produce and Perishable Goods

-Food and produce are very expensive to dropship, since you need specialized logistics.
+Food and produce are very expensive to dropship, since you need specialised logistics.
 Additionally, food products are subject to strict criteria, so you’re best off avoiding them altogether.

 A Step-by-Step Guide on How to Find Suppliers and Source For Products